hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 ### Configure SMTP

-TFE sends emails occasionally for features like password reset and to alert you when a new administrator is added.
+pTFE sends emails occasionally for features like password reset and to alert you when a new administrator is added.
 Fill out the details for your SMTP server.
 You may use an external provider such as Amazon SES or Mailgun.